xuyeliu/HAConvGNN/README.md

 In my code, I have HAConvGNN model

-To run the trained models from the paper download the three parts of the reproducibility package and run predict.py.
+To run *prediction* with the trained models from the paper, download the three parts of the reproducibility package and run predict.py.
 Predict.py takes the path to the model file as a positional argument and will output the prediction file to ./modelout/predictions.

 `python3 predict.py {path to model} --gpu 0 --data {path to data download}`